Allu Kuy is the author of the organically developed metaphysical book, Becoming Mad and Asking Why the River is Flowing.

 She coaches in rappelling, bouldering and rock climbing.

-She now spends most of her time playing and communing with nature and the animals while continually ruminating about life, death, love, beauty, and having out-of-body experiences.
+She now spends most of her time playing and communing with nature and the animals while continually ruminating about life, death, love and beauty.

 Allu is a mystic and a philosopher, but she prefers to be simply known as a storyteller.